auspol96/CC6012ES/Week 13/2-movie-edit-guide.md

 ## ✅ Summary

 You’ve now added:
-- An Edit action that fetches a movie by ID.
+- An Edit action that fetches a movie by ID. e.g. https://localhost:7219/Movie/Edit/2
 - A view that allows the user to modify the movie’s data.
 - Validation and error handling.